 Dishes take seemingly normal concepts and add a special twist to them.

 Then there are these seemingly innocent Diver Scallops.
-When you add a little radish, orange segments and creamed leeks they really shine.
-Oh, lets not forget the fingerling potatoes poached in rendered duck fat that this dish sits on top of.
+When you add a little radish, orange segments, and creamed leeks they really shine.
+Oh, let’s not forget the fingerling potatoes poached in rendered duck fat that this dish sits on top of.
 The oranges are a fantastic accent to the potatoes.
-The acid in the citrus bring all of the flavors of the plate together.
+The acid in the citrus brings all of the flavors of the plate together.